 Does planning for retirement have you too overwhelmed to even start?
 Whether your retirement is still several decades away or just around the corner you need to understand your retirement goals.
-Retirement Planning, in addition to Medicare planning, Social Security planning and caregiver planning are all important aspects to your overall financial goals.
+Retirement Planning, in addition to Orlando Medicare Planning, Orlando Social Security Planning and Orlando Caregiver Planning are all important aspects to your overall financial goals.
 The key is understanding the challenges, the available solutions and where to turn for help.
 Take these steps in your Orlando retirement planning strategy to get moving.

 The first step in developing your retirement plan is understanding the challenges you can expect to face.
 These challenges will vary along with your individual needs, wants and resources.
 Although each retirement may be unique, there are some challenges that are common to most retirees.
 Some of the most significant are presented here to help you begin understanding what you’re up against:

 The obstacles that stand in the way of developing your plan are daunting, but they aren’t insurmountable.
 Now that you have an idea of what the challenges are, it’s time to look at some of the tools you have at your disposal to overcome them.

 Most people spend years climbing the mountain of wealth accumulation, building their assets to prepare them for that magical day of retirement.
 This is the point where many people make a common mistake with retirement planning.
 Once they get there, the accumulation phase ends and the distribution phase begins, and they fail to position their assets to ensure they'll last throughout the retirement years.
 Far too often, they run out of money.

 You've gotten familiar with common retirement challenges and some of the tools available to you.
 The final step is putting it all together and making your customized plan.
 To do that most effectively, you should consider working with a knowledgeable advisor who has experience working in the field.